Warren Wells: Legal troubles

-Before the 1971 season started, Wells' career was cut short following legal difficulties relating to his divorce and subsequent criminal charges.
-Following the Pro Bowl game in Los Angeles on January 24, 1971, Wells was met by police in the locker room and arrested on a warrant for a probation violation originating from his conviction in 1969 for aggravated assault (Eugene Register Guard, Jan 25, 1971 "Warren Wells Nabbed After Tilt").
-Further, according to an article in the Dallas Morning Star, dated July 7, 2016, (Flashback: DFW produces a ton of football talent, but another part of Texas is 'the pro football capital of the world') in 1969, he was charged with rape, a charge later reduced to aggravated assault.
+Before the 1971 season started, Wells's career was cut short following legal difficulties relating to his divorce and subsequent criminal charges.
+Following the Pro Bowl game in Los Angeles on January 24, 1971, Wells was met by police in the locker room and arrested on a warrant for a probation violation originating from his conviction in 1969 for aggravated assault.
+In 1969, he had been charged with rape, which was later reduced to aggravated assault.
 His probation was revoked in 1970 because he was drinking in a bar, a violation further complicated when a woman stabbed him in the chest.
 He missed the 1971 season while serving 10 months in a California prison.
 The Raiders released him in 1971 and he never played football again.

 His personal life disintegrated further after his career was over.
 In 1976, he was arrested in Beaumont for robbery while panhandling.
 Also noted by the Bay Area newspapers during this time, Wells was arrested for carrying a gun in his car, and a judge, instead of sending him to prison, allowed him to enter Synanon House, a drug rehabilitation center.